-This symbol, the industry's "Safety Alert Symbol", is used throughout this manual and on labels on the machine itself to warn of the possibility of personal injury.
+This symbol, the industry's "Safety Alert Symbol", is used throughout this operator's manual and on warning signs on the machine itself to warn of the possibility of personal injury.
 Read these instructions carefully.
-It is essential that you read the instructions and safety regulations before you attempt to assemble or use this unit.
+It is essential that you read the operator's manual and safety instructions before you attempt to assemble or use this machine.